dreamcatcher-tech/network/Inbox/2023-07-08 1343 state model based testing of eth.md

 Could do time as a parallel state, where it ticks forwards, and so all the operations get spread between all possible orderings of the clock ticking forwards.
 But what about those transitions that need a delay ?

+Craft the starting conditions carefully - testing every path that gets to some end conditions seems too large to allow a machine to interleave every possible way of getting there, and the testing of all these subtle changes does not add much to the testing model.

 Use skips to avoid some transitions, and focus only on testing the valid ones, eg: skip all defund transitions, then increase the number of packets used, or number of funding cycles, for example.

 Scenarios: